 - If the record proves any form of negligence during the period you were under the care of the doctor, you can then proceed to file your lawsuit against the doctor.

 - The defendant will be given the opportunity to deny or accept the proof.
-It is the defendant’s denial or acceptance that will determine the time length of the case in court.
+It is the defendant’s denial or acceptance that will determine how long it will take for the claims to be resolved.

 What is Strep B infection in babies?